-The proposed activities will not be situated near any major watercourses or floodplains that have the potential of being inundated.
+The majority of the proposed activities will not be situated near any major watercourses or floodplains that have the potential of being inundated.
 In addition, the proposed activities will not compromise beneficial flooding where the activity will alter natural flow paths and the natural extent of flooding across the floodplain.